-Back when I was in the karate consulting biz, I hired a guy to sell.
+Back when I was in the karate consulting business, I hired a guy to sell.
 He had been one of my customers and he told me he was great at sales.
-For a couple of month he did OK.
+For a couple of months he did OK.
 Then he found out he liked creating the content we were selling far better than actually selling it!
-Slowly but surly he made less and less calls until he was spending almost all his time creating content.
+Slowly but surely he made less and less calls until he was spending almost all his time creating content.
 Sad to say, I let a couple of months go by before I asked him why we had no sales.
 He made a passionate plea as to why he needed to be creating content and that he was just TOO BUSY to make sales calls.
 Great, but we already had someone on staff who produced the content rather well — ME!

 Why is someone in sales spending two days writing an e-newsletter rather than selling?
 Simple, that’s what they would rather be doing, creating rather than cold calling!
 You see this a great deal with “salespeople.”
 They offer to do the newsletter, the e-blast, stuff envelopes, and pretty soon they are too busy doing just about anything else to actually sell!